 Tactic: Develop and implement policies to improve content accessibility, e.g., increased use of microphones and video captioning.

 The University of Iowa’s IT Accessibility Group provides leadership and assistance with policy and technical guidelines, training, consultation, and advocacy for accessibility efforts at Iowa.
-This group has developed the Digital Accessibility Training and Resources Guide, which provides guidance for creating accessible web content, course materials, social media, videos, and other documents.
+This group has developed the Digital Accessibility Resources Guide, which provides guidance for creating accessible web content, course materials, social media, videos, and other documents.
 The CPH Office of Communications and External Relations strives to follow and model best practices in accessibility.
 Some examples include captioning videos, providing transcripts of the CPH student-produced podcasts, providing alt text with images, conducting accessibility trainings, and using Siteimprove to monitor and improve the accessibility of CPH web content.

 Tactic: Promote the core values of the college.

 In response to student feedback, a new sub-committee was created as part of the CPH DEI Committee.
 The new student sub-committee will be a space for students to have authentic DEI conversations among peers, brainstorm ideas, and provide feedback to the full committee.
 The sub-committee will be chaired by Liz Lara, Manager of DEI, and meets monthly.
 The student sub-committee has advocated for a variety of events with a focus on community building for underrepresented students.
 This led to the creation of the “Connecting Communities” series.
 Three events were held in spring 2021 focusing on networking, mental health, and celebration.

 Strengthen and support collegiate administrative structures and processes that enhance and recognize our commitment to DEI, with particular emphasis on accountability and communication for transparency.

 Tactic: Create structures and processes to support accountability and communication for transparency.